ellmetha/django-machina/docs/customization/overriding_applications.rst

 Add the local application to your INSTALLED_APPS
 ------------------------------------------------

-Finally you have to tell Django to use your overridden application instead of the *django-machina*'s original application.
+Finally you have to tell Django to use your overridden application instead of the django-machina's original application.
 You can do this by adding your application as a second argument to the ``get_apps`` function in your Django settings::